OpenZeppelin/merkle-tree/README.md

 const tree = StandardMerkleTree.of([[alice, '100'], [bob, '200']], ['address', 'uint']);
 ```

 Creates a standard merkle tree out of an array of the elements in the tree, along with their types for ABI encoding.
+For documentation on the syntax of the types, including how to encode structs, refer to the documentation for Ethers.js's [`AbiCoder`](https://docs.ethers.org/v5/api/utils/abi/coder/#AbiCoder-encode).

 > **Note**
 > Consider reading the array of elements from a CSV file for easy interoperability with spreadsheets or other data processing pipelines.